-Trachyandra is a genus in the Asphodelaceae family, optionally included by APG II in the Xanthorrhoeaceae family.
+Trachyandra is a genus in the Asphodelaceae family.
 Species are native to southern and tropical east Africa and Madagascar.
 The majority of the species are from the Western Cape.
 They are tuberous or rhizomatous perennials, occasionally shrublets, with short lived white star shaped flowers with six petals and six stamens.
 Leaves are fleshy, sometimes hairy.

-Trachyandra saltii is found in grassland in tropical and southern Africa.
-It grows to 50 cm., has grass-like leaves, an unbranched stem, and white flowers that open in the afternoon and close at dusk.
+Trachyandra saltii (Baker) Oberm. is found in grassland in tropical and southern Africa.
+It grows to 50 cm, has grass-like leaves, an unbranched stem, and white flowers that open in the afternoon and close at dusk.
 Photos taken in the Eastern Cape by Mary Sue Ittner and Bob Rutemoeller January 2010.
 The first was taken at Naude's Nek.